NormanTUD/smartlocate/README.md

 The results of image indexing are stored in the SQLite database `~/.smartlocate_db`.
 This database contains information about detected objects in the images.
 The index must be re-run whenever new images are added or changes are made.

+# Manage single images

+Simply run `smartlocate /path/to/an/image/file.jpg` to see an overview of the image file's data and modify it.

 # Requirements

 - Python 3.x